anebz/cloud/Certifications/aws_machine_learning_specialty.md

 * Conditional demographic disparity (CDD)
   * Disparity of outcomes between facets as a whole, and by subgroups

-### High-level AI services
+## High-level AI services

-#### Comprehend
+### Comprehend

-* NLP and text analytics
 * Extract key phrases, entities, sentiment, language, syntax detection, topics and document classificaction
 * Can train on own data

-Supports custom entity recognition model to identify new entity types not supported as one of the preset generic entity types.
-Better solution than using regex or string matching.
+* Supports custom entity recognition model to identify new entity types not supported as one of the preset generic entity types.
+Better solution than using regex or string matching

-#### Translate
+### Translate

-* Deep learning for translation
+* Deep learning for translation.
+Automatic language detection
 * Supports custom dictionary, in CSV or TMX formatting, with their translations.
 Appropriate for proper names, brand names, etc.
-* Automatic language detection

-#### Transcribe
+### Transcribe

 * Speech to text
   * Input in FLAC, MP3, MP4 or WAV in specified language